jasonslyvia/react-anything-sortable/README.md

 });
 ```

-Or if your favor the old fashion way
+Or if you favor the old fashion way

 ````
 var React = require('react');